Henrietta Stanley, Baroness Stanley of Alderley: Issue

+Three of their daughters died young.
+A stained glass window in their memories was erected in 1860 at St Mary's Church, Nether Alderley.
+On Lord Stanley's tomb in the same church, a brass plaque features an engraving of Lady Stanley and their 12 children.

-Lady Stanley's great-great-granddaughter, Nancy Mitford, wrote of the favouritism she showed in treating her children.
+Lady Stanley's great-great-granddaughter Nancy Mitford wrote of the favouritism she showed in treating her children.
 Her eldest son, Henry, was her favourite, while her eldest daughter, Alice, was her least favourite and treated accordingly.